-I am an artist, philosopher, and social critic.
-My academic work synthesizes existential phenomenology, feminist psychoanalysis, ecosocialism, and technocriticism.
+I am an artist, writer, and social critic.
+My academic work synthesizes existential phenomenology, psychoanalysis, critical theory, ecocriticism, and technocriticism.

 I'm currently a PhD fellow in Cultural Analysis & Theory at Stony Brook University, where I also teach film, philosophy, cultural studies, and writing.